NectarProtocol/documentation/README.md

 Both optimistic and zk-Rollups will eventually be available in Nectar.
 For now, Nectar is focusing on optimistic rollup implementation because zk-rollups are currently difficult and expensive to implement for complex transactions.

+## About The Team

+Nectar is being developed by the team behind Tamarin Health.
+Tamarin is backed by Boost VC, which is led by Adam Draper, and has received over $1 million in grants from the National Science Foundation for their blockchain in healthcare work.

+Nectar is the next project by the Tamarin team.
+While our Nectar GitHub is currently empty, except for our documentation paper!, our experience of healthcare and blockchain started in 2016, and Nectar is the culmination of our experience.
+It is simply the next logical step to bring healthcare into Web3, and we’re kicking it off with this grant.

+As Adam Draper said about healthcare and blockchain: "It is a massive opportunity, but the [folks] going after it will have to have a lot of experience in healthcare.
+The thing we have learned about healthcare is that it's sort of a club, and you can't get in unless youre already in.
+Its fascinating."

+Three of Nectar's 4 team members have healthcare-specific graduate degrees; 2 of the 4 have worked in healthcare and healthcare administration, one at Yale New Haven Health System and has over 10 years of experience working in healthcare; and 2 of the 4 are blockchain engineers.

+The team behind Nectar comes from both healthcare and blockchain.

+Healthcare is broken and complex.
+But it is fixable, and the opportunity for innovation is limitless.

+The future of healthcare is built on Nectar.